-Since mirror zones are intended to be used by recursive resolvers, adding one to a view with recursion disabled is considered to be a configuration error.
+Since mirror zones are intended to be used by recursive resolver 9.14.10 adding one to a view with recursion disabled is considered to be a configuration error.

-When configuring NOTIFY for a mirror zone, only notify no; and notify explicit; can be used.
+and notify explicit; can be used.
 Using any other notify setting at the zone level is a configuration error.
 Using any other notify setting at the options or view level will cause that setting to be overridden with notify explicit; for the mirror zone in question.
 Since the global default for the notify option is yes, mirror zones are by default configured with notify explicit;.

-Outgoing transfers of mirror zones are disabled by default but mirror
+mirror